 The quest for promotion ended up pretty straightforward in the end for the Blades, confirming their Premier League place with three games to spare following a comfortable 2-0 victory at home to West Brom and ending up 11 points clear of third-placed Luton Town in the table.

-Entering the new Premier League season on a high after securing promotion to the top flight after finishing second behind Burnley in the Championship last term, the feel-good at Bramall Lane may not last long once they are reacquainted with the best sides in the country.
+After securing promotion to the top flight after finishing second behind Burnley in the Championship last term, Sheffield United have struggled in the Premier League after they were reacquainted with the best sides in the country.

 The Blades spent just two seasons in the Championship following their relegation from the Premier League in 2020-21, a campaign which saw them finish rock bottom on just 23 points, with this last experience in the the top tier of English football certainly a bruising one.